60 Best Healthy Memorial Day Recipes

 Pickled Cucumber Salad

-This recipe resides in that small but happy space between side dish, condiment, and healthy meal.
-It's good enough to eat on its own, but it's also the type of punchy, assertive salad that can be served over a piece of grilled salmon, chicken, (or even steak) and you can even tuck it into your favorite a wrap or sandwich.
+This recipe resides in that small but happy space between a side dish and a tasteful garnish.
+It's good enough to eat on its own, but it's also the type of punchy, assertive salad that can be served over a piece of grilled chicken, grilled salmon, or even steak.
+You can even tuck it into your favorite wrap or sandwich.